skeoop/skeoop.github.io/recursion/visualize-recursion.md

 }
 ```

-This works, but we can't see what's happening.
+The code works, but we can't see what's happening.
-Here's how to add print statements without changing the code.
+Let's add print statements -- without changing the code.

 ### 1. Copy the code into a class named Recursion